0100101101011010/food/_pages/calculator.md

 Note: It may be helpful to weigh your inner pot by itself and keep the number handy, for instance if you forget to weigh something before you put it in the pot, you can use subtraction to work backwards and figure it out.
 For reference, the inner pot of my Instant Pot Viva 6 Qt (pretty much similar to IP Duo) is **843 g**.

+\* Use cold tap water for all recipes unless otherwise stated.

 ### Basmati Rice

-\* Use cold water and *unrinsed* rice.
-If rinsing your rice, weigh out the inner pot + dry rice first before rinsing and adding water.
+\* If rinsing your rice, weigh out the inner pot + dry rice first before rinsing and adding water, as the water absorbed by the rice should be counted as part of the water volumes below.

 | <sup>Amount of rice:</sup> <input id="inputBasmati" type="number" placeholder="grams" oninput="BasmatiCalc(this.value)" onchange="BasmatiCalc(this.value)"> | Harder, chewier rice | Al dente (just right) | Softer, mushier rice |
 |--|----------------------|-----------------------|----------------------|